Alaa-MK/-Verilog-Netlist-Enhancer/README.md

 # Limitations

 This enhancer does not supply:
+1. calculating the delay for the rising and falling transitions of the inputs, it always chooses the larger transiton delay
-1. optimization algorithms to enhance the delay and fanout
+2. Optimization algorithms to enhance the delay and fanout
-2. Enhanced visualization of the circuit
+3. An enhanced visualization of the circuit